NVIDIA/energy-sdk/aws/README.md

     <path-to>/kirDepth parfile= <path-to>/parfile.krdm
     <path-to>/kirTepth parfile= <path-to>/parfile.krtm

 * There is a sample parameter file ( parfile ) included in each dataset.
 This parameter file can be customized to best suit your workload.
-The file defines the key parameters used for running the model such as number of GPUs, number of traces etc.
+The file defines key parameters used for running the model such as number of GPUs, number of traces etc.
 * The applications output the imaging time/migration time measured in addition to a few other measured parameters such as travel time/compute time.
 You can also check the GPU utilization while the application is running.